-Ubisa monastery was founded by St. Gigol Kandzteli (ST. Gregory of Khandzta) in the Imereti village of the same name, back in the 9th century during the era of the Abkhazian kingdom.
-From that time, the temple of St. George has been preserved in the form of a small hall church.
+Ubisa Monastery was founded in the 9th century by St. Gregory of Khandzta in the Imereti village of the same name.
+From that time, during the era of the Abkhazia kingdom, the temple of St. George has been preserved in the form of a small hall church.
 Later, an external gallery was added to it.

 In 1141, Svimon Chkondideli built a residential tower of 4 floors next to the temple, of which only three have been preserved.

 But all this would not be particularly valuable if it were not for the frescoes.
-Ubisa frescoes by local master Damiane, are rare for the 14th century, an example of the so-called "Paleologic painting" (Byzantine Palaiologan period 1261-1453).
-Only very few such frescoes remain in Georgia.
+Ubisa frescoes by local art master Damiane, are rare for the 14th century Georgia, a brilliant example of the Byzantine Palaiologos periods (1261 and 1453) so-called "Paleologic painting" .
 Despite the dampness Ubisa frescoes survived relatively well, although traces of human influence are visible - they were either smeared or rubbed over.
 Because of these frescoes it is worth stopping here.

 Driving distance: from Kharagauli is 21.6 km (29 min); from Tbilisi is 170 km (2 h 17 min); from Kutaisi - 228 km (3 h 25 min)

 Working: every day 09:00-18:00